ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 This module includes the following features:
 * Restrict access of public sites to a list of registered users
 * Public-facing login form included in your public site theme, including a checkbox option to remember the user session
+* Custom Log out link that does not redirect to admin backend
 * Ability to hide features (e.g. search form) from anonymous user
+* Built-in EN and FR localization

 ### Restrict access of public sites